alvaroHernandez/lofimaker/README.md

 - [x] make it responsive
     - [x] make music controls responsive
     - [x] Add "hide" to gif results
+- [ ] make top buttons sticky, and smaller in mobile?
+- [ ] improve preview to make it really full screen
+- [ ] Scroll up to track controls after clicking music or improve player control position
+- [ ] Cancel song after pressing too many
+- [ ] filter out big songs
+- [ ] Pause on share
+- [ ] Check why gallery and maker are sharing players
+- [x] Fix track position indicator responsive
+- [ ] Improve color scheme
+- [ ] Improve

+#### Enhancements
 - [ ] check if sounds are actually lofi style (add some?)
 - [ ] change beats tracks text for icons
 - [ ] check if some audios are too heavy for mobile
-- [ ] Fix track position indicator responsive
-- [ ] make top buttons sticky, and smaller in mobile?
-- [ ] improve preview to make it really full screen

-#### Enhancements
 - [ ] more refactor, specially in players, throw in some design patterns please!
 - [ ] add some tests
 - [ ] migrate to typescript